DecLearn/declearn/docs/user-guide/fl_process.md

 This round may be configured to be periodically skipped.
-If checkpointing is set up on the server side, the last model will always be evaluated prior to ending the FL process.
+If checkpointing is set up on the server side, the last model will always be evaluated on *all clients* prior to ending the FL process.

 - Server:
     - send data-batching parameters and effort constraints